 The declaration forms are available from the Administration Office.
-Volunteers will also be required to provide 100 points of ID at the time of submitting their form.
+Volunteers will also be required to show photo ID at the time of submitting their form.
 All information provided is confidential and filed in secure storage.

 Please contact the school office for further information regarding the Working With Children procedures when volunteering at the school.